jackbandy/ethical-issues-in-computing-fall-2025-uic/out-of-class-exercises/04-fairness-definition.md

 Specifically, you will:
 * Watch Arvind Narayanan's presentation, "[21 fairness definitions and their politics](https://www.youtube.com/watch?v=jIXIuYdnyyk)"
 * Write out at least ten of the definitions mentioned
+  * Include the name and a brief summary, e.g. "group parity: people in different groups have equal probabilities of being assigned to the positive predicted class"
-* Identify one definition that you found compelling, and answer the following questions:
+* Identify one definition that you found especially compelling, and answer the following questions:
   * Why did you find this definition (the most) compelling?
   * According to the presentation, each definition is associated with moral and/or political values.
 Which values do you see in the definition you chose?
   * Can this definition be faithfully translated to a mathematical formula?
-If so, what is it?
-If not, why not?
+    * If so, what is it?
+    * If not, why not?
   * Give a specific real-world case study where this definition could be used.
 Explain in detail what "fairness" would mean in this context, and what "bias" would mean.